clokep/relapse/docs/spam_checker.md

 ## Examples

-The [Mjolnir](https://github.com/matrix-org/mjolnir) project is a full fledged example using the Synapse spam checking API, including a bot for dynamic configuration.
+The [Mjolnir](https://github.com/matrix-org/mjolnir) project is a full fledged example using the Relapse spam checking API, including a bot for dynamic configuration.